-Best guess: scared and alone in a strange place, you have to face yourself: your student is a little out of place.
+You are listening to your dog’s voice at midnight and crying in her cage.
+Best guess: scared and alone in a strange place, you have to face yourself: your student is out of place.

-Our full pure and mixed breed profile includes a history and assessment of the breed characteristics of various dogs, such as behavior, detachment, adaptability, and what they mean to a potential owner.
+Our full pure and mixed breed profile includes a history and assessment of the breed characteristics of various dogs, such as behavior, detachment, adaptability and what they mean to a potential owner.

 Dogs are divided into one of two groups: mixed breeds and purebreds.
 Purebreds generally conform to a specific "breed standard" because their parents and other ancestors are all members of the same breed.
 Therefore, you will have a good idea that a puppy of that breed is probably due to normal behavior and physical characteristics.

-You can reasonably guess the size, appearance, and temperament of most mixed breed dogs.
+You can reasonably guess the size, appearance, and nature of most mixed breed dogs.
 Mixed breeds are simply combinations of several breeds.
 Assuming you can identify the pedigree of a particular mixed breed dog, then you can see how a puppy can look and act like an adult dog.